*Originally published in 2015

 “When I heard about this family, the first thing I thought about was the Holy Family,” says Bill O’Keefe, vice president of government relations and advocacy for Catholic Relief Services.
 “Here we are in Advent, we're thinking about the Holy Family, about Jesus, about Mary, and here was our modern‑day Mary giving birth, not in a manger, but in an inn that is a transit camp in Macedonia, just north of Greece.”

-O’Keefe met the family on a recent trip to witness the Church’s response to the refugee crisis in Europe.
+O’Keefe met the family on a trip to witness the Church’s response to the refugee crisis in Europe.
 The mother’s name is Zaynab Ahmad.
 She’s from Syria.

 Zaynab was 9 months pregnant when she arrived at the camp after fleeing their home in Aleppo with her husband, Mohammad, and their five children.
 Like thousands of others, the family embarked on a perilous journey in search of a better future.